 But let’s drill this even further.

-If we use the original 5% annual fee vs. a 0.5% that equates to just over R1,900 saving for every South African.
+If we use the original 5% annual fee vs. a 0.5% that equates to just over R2,600 saving for every South African every year.
 That’s the progress over the last twenty years of fee wars.
-In total, over 20 years, that’s R38,000 of saved fees every year.
-Here’s where it gets totally wild.
-Using that R2.54trillion number and 60 million South Africans, the average person has some R42,000 invested.
-So the fee saving over the last two decades (excluding any growth) is almost equal to a person’s total investment.
+In total, over 20 years, that’s R49,400 of saved fees saved for every South African (yes not everybody invests).